joelbarton-io/LS216/problem_areas.md

 - AVOID:
   - using `delete` on array objects as it deletes the element at the specified index but preserves the array's length and leaves an empty slot.
 Only use `delete` on NON-iterable objects (just normal objects)

+  - using `fill()` with non-primitive data types

+  - using `JSON.stringify(obj)` to compare two objects unless you can guarantee the keys were added in the same order for each object

+  -